 Currently, none of our executive officers are compensated by us.
-We currently have no employees, and each of our executive officers is also an employee of Stellus Capital Management, LLC.
-Services necessary for our business are provided by individuals who are employees of Stellus Capital Management, LLC, pursuant to the terms of the investment advisory and management agreement and the administration agreement.
+We currently have no employees, and each of our executive officers is also an employee of Stellus Capital Management.
+Services necessary for our business are provided by individuals who are employees of Stellus Capital Management, pursuant to the terms of the investment advisory and management agreement and the administration agreement.

-PROPOSAL 2: AUTHORIZE THE COMPANY TO SELL OR OTHERWISE ISSUE UP TO 25% OF THE COMPANY'S OUTSTANDING COMMON STOCK AT AN OFFERING PRICE PER SHARE THAT IS BELOW THE COMPANY'S THEN CURRENT NAV
+PROPOSAL 2: AUTHORIZE THE COMPANY TO SELL OR OTHERWISE ISSUE UP TO 25% OF THE COMPANY'S OUTSTANDING COMMON STOCK AT AN OFFERING PRICE PER SHARE THAT IS BELOW THE COMPANY'S THEN CURRENT NAV PER SHARE

 The Company is a closed-end investment company that has elected to be regulated as a BDC under the 1940 Act.
-The 1940 Act prohibits the Company from selling shares of its common stock at a price below the current NAV of such stock, with certain exceptions.
-One such exception would permit the Company to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current NAV if its stockholders approve such a sale and the Company's directors make certain determinations.
+The 1940 Act prohibits the Company from selling shares of its common stock at a price below the current NAV per share of such stock, with certain exceptions.
+One such exception would permit the Company to sell or otherwise issue shares of its common stock during the next year at a price below the Company's then current NAV per share if its stockholders approve such a sale and the Company's directors make certain determinations.

-Pursuant to this provision, the Company is seeking the approval of its common stockholders so that it may, in one or more public or private offerings of its common stock, sell or issue shares of its common stock in an amount up to 25% of the outstanding common stock as of the date when this proposal is approved by the stockholders at an offering price per share that is below its then current NAV, subject to certain conditions discussed below.
-If approved, the authorization would be effective for a period expiring on the earlier of the one year anniversary of the date of the Company's 2015 Annual Meeting of Stockholders and the date of the Company's 2016 Annual Meeting of Stockholders, which is expected to be held in June 2016.
-The latest date at which such authorization would expire is June 26, 2016.
+Pursuant to this provision, the Company is seeking the approval of its common stockholders so that it may, in one or more public or private offerings of its common stock, sell or issue shares of its common stock in an amount up to 25% of the outstanding common stock as of the date when this proposal is approved by the stockholders at an offering price per share that is below its then current NAV per share, subject to certain conditions discussed below.
+There will be no limit on the percentage below NAV per share at which shares may be sold by the Company under this proposal.
+If approved, the authorization would be effective for a period expiring on the earlier of the one year anniversary of the date of the Company's 2017 Annual Meeting of Stockholders and the date of the Company's 2018 Annual Meeting of Stockholders, which is expected to be held in June 2018.
+The latest date at which such authorization would expire is May 24, 2018.